6-Week Digital Parenting Program - Introductory Offer - Save $50

 Your Instructor

-Hi, I’m Vivian - Founder & CEO of ADHD Support Australia, Certified Tech Addiction & Digital Health Educator (NIDHW), ADDCA trained ADHD Coach, certified PEERS Social Skills for Young Adults/Teens program provider, facilitator of the Parenting Children with ADHD Course since 2015, qualified teacher, mentor & most importantly, an experienced ADHD mum!
+Hi, I’m Vivian - Founder & CEO of ADHD Support Australia, facilitator of the Parenting Children with ADHD Course since 2015, ADDCA trained ADHD Coach, certified PEERS Social Skills for Young Adults/Teens program provider, qualified teacher, Certified Tech Addiction & Digital Health Educator (NIDHW), facilitator of the Digital Parenting Program, certified NeuroACT for teens and adults program, mentor & most importantly, an experienced ADHD mum!

 Why am I passionate about reducing young people’s screen time?